DavidJKTofan/CyberSec-resources/Linux_Security.md

 EXAMPLE CONFIG FILE content:
 ```
 Port 2025                           # Port used for SSH connection
+AddressFamily inet                  # Use IPv4 only (for IPv6 use `inet6`, and for both use `any`)
 PermitRootLogin no                  # Root login disabled
 AllowUsers USERNAME@IP_ADDRESS      # Allow specific users from specific IP Address
 DenyUsers USERNAME                  # Deny specific users
 AuthenticationMethods publickey     # Allow Public Key authentication (if 2FA is actived, then "publickey,password publickey,keyboard-interactive")
 PubkeyAuthentication yes            # Enable Public Key authentication
 PasswordAuthentication no           # Disable password authentication forcing use of keys
-# PermitEmptyPasswords no           # Empty passwords not permitted
+PermitEmptyPasswords no             # Empty passwords not permitted
 Protocol 2                          # SSH protocol
 X11Forwarding no                    # Disable remote application access
 MaxAuthTries 3                      # Maximum SSH authentication attempts